Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Some examples of such careers are:

-Personal financial planners help clients make decisions regarding investments for long-term goals.
-They help people consider options like stocks, bonds, real estate and retirement funds.
+Personal financial planning help clients make decisions regarding investments for long-term goals.
+It can help people consider options like stocks, bonds, real estate and retirement funds.

 • Education: A business-related bachelor’s degree helps aspiring financial planners learn valuable skills, particularly when they want to work for a larger financial firm.
 To become a personal financial planner, you might also need to obtain a state license or register with the Securities and Exchange Commission.

-Accountants assist with financial record preparation and review, note potential risks and opportunities and suggest advice and solutions for business and individuals.
+Accounting includes financial record preparation and review, noting potential risks and opportunities and suggesting advice and solutions for business and individuals.

 • Education: A bachelor’s degree in accounting helps students learn skills to be considered for hire.
 In addition, accountants need to obtain licensure that qualifies them for practice in a specific state.

-Cybersecurity analysts work to keep organizations and employees safe from cybercrime.
-They deploy strategies that help fortify organizational devices, networks, servers and databases from hackers.
+Cybersecurity keeps organizations, employees and individuals safe from cybercrime with strategies that help fortify devices, networks, servers and databases from hackers.

 • Education: If you’re looking to get into cybersecurity, a bachelor’s degree in cybersecurity can help.
 Depending on the size and complexity of your organization’s IT department, you might also benefit from earning a master’s degree in cybersecurity.

-Explore online degree and certificate programs at UOPX
+Explore online degree and certificate programs to learn more about careers that help people

 Headshot of Michael Feder